Amazing promotional video production

 - to around £1,000 a minute for a production company to deliver a professional job that clearly differentiates you in the marketplace

-- to the sky's the limit if you need the ultimate in creativity, though this may be overkill.
+- to the sky's the limit if you really feel you need the ultimate in creativity.

 What's the most important quality of an amazing promotional video?